A Chain-Link rotates as it moves around each Pulley. Currently, we do not have a Part that rotates.

-The two Pin-Joints are the R joints in the R – P – R dyad
+The two Pin-Joints are the Revolute joints in the R – P – R dyad.

-STEP 6: Add a Slide-Joint between the CAD-Line in Part and the CAD-Line in Part
+STEP 1: Add a Slide-Joint to join the Part 1 and Part 2

 When you cycle the machine, you will see the RPR Dyad move with the Slider-Sets.